Exercise 1

 your work.
 You should store the following information on the CD:

-- A README file in the root
+- A README file, in text

-directory that contains the following information:
+that contains the following information:

 - You name